When it comes to marketing personalization, the little things mean a lot.

 But marketers can ensure their communications are on target by working with local experts.
 For example, HubSpot, Optimizely, and Unbounce all hired local marketers to manage communications in German-speaking regions.
 After all, no one understands a particular market like a local.

 4. Use Unicode

-Accents, umlauts, and distinctive letters like æ, ç, and ß can be rendered as nonsense symbols if you’re not careful.
+If you’re not careful, accents, umlauts, and distinctive letters like æ, ç, and ß can be rendered as nonsense symbols.
 Unicode, a computing industry standard for consistent encoding and text representation, will help ensure your content is rendered correctly in any language.

 7. Pay Attention to Feedback

-Customers will tell you when your message is off key but you have to be listening.
+Customers will tell you when your message is off key.
 Set up live chat, watch your social media channels, or offer incentives for consumers to provide feedback.
-And when your messaging hits a sour note, be humble, apologize, and do better next time.
+And if your messaging hits a sour note, be humble, apologize, and treat it as a learning opportunity.

 If you’re still skeptical, just take a look at Apple.
-Even though their autocorrect is the butt of many jokes due to its apparent propensity for inappropriate word choices, Apple is adept at localizing for Australia, as just one example, even though the country is home to only 0.33% of the world’s population.
+Even though their autocorrect is the butt of many jokes due to its apparent propensity for inappropriate word choices, Apple is adept at localization.
+As just one example, they localize exceptionally well for Australia, even though the country is home to only 0.33% of the world’s population.

 If that 0.33% of the world is worth the effort of localization, aren’t your customers worth it, too?